aparo/pyes/docs/guide/reference/query-dsl/custom-score-query.rst

+.. _es-guide-reference-query-dsl-custom-score-query:

 ==================
 Custom Score Query
 ==================

-**custom_score** query allows to wrap another query and customize the scoring of it optionally with a computation derived from other field values in the doc (numeric ones) using :doc:`script expression <.//guide/reference/modules/scripting>`.
+**custom_score** query allows to wrap another query and customize the scoring of it optionally with a computation derived from other field values in the doc (numeric ones) using :ref:`script expression <es-guide-reference-query-dsl-guide-reference-modules-scripting>`.
 Here is a simple sample:

 .. code-block:: js